tholumuzikhuboni/tholumuzikhuboni/README.md

 - 🎓 **Higher Diploma in IT (Software Development)** from the University of Johannesburg (2017)
 - 💼 **3+ years of experience** in front-end development (2 years at DVT, 1 year at Hellocomputer)
-- 🔐 Currently a **Cybersecurity Intern** at Prodigy Infotech
-- 🌍 Currently based in Johannesburg, but open to relocation (especially to Cape Town)
 - 🚀 Founder of **Tholumuzi Dev**, a digital agency providing web development, cybersecurity solutions, and tutorials
 - 👨‍💻 Skilled in **Python**, **SQL**, and a variety of front-end technologies like **HTML**, **CSS**, **JavaScript**, and **React**